ckeditor/ckeditor5/docs/tutorial/model-and-schema.md

 ## The editor

 The editors come in a few flavors.
-While each of them looks very different, they're very similar under the hood.

-Every editor consists of two parts:
+While each looks very different visually, they're very similar under the hood and consist of two parts:

 * Editing engine,
 * Editing UI.